nrc-cnrc/COVID-US/README.md

 # COVID-US: An Open-Source Open-Access Initiative

 The COVID-19 pandemic continues to have a devastating effect on the health and well-being of the global population.
 Apart from the global health crises, the pandemic has also caused significant economic and financial difficulties and socio-physiological implications.
 Effective screening, prognosis, and treatment planning plays a key role in controlling the pandemic.
 A few recent studies highlighted the role of point-of-care ultrasound imaging for COVID-19 screening and prognosis, particularly given its non-invasive nature, widespread global accessibility and availability, and easy-to-sanitize nature.
 Motivated by this and the promise of artificial intelligence tools to aid clinicians, we introduce __COVIDx-US__, an open-access benchmark dataset of COVID-19 related ultrasound imaging data that is the largest of its kind.
-The COVIDx-US dataset was curated from multiple sources and consists of 93 lung ultrasound videos and 10,774 processed images of patients infected with SARS-CoV-2 pneumonia, non-SARS-CoV-2 pneumonia, as well as healthy control cases.
+The COVIDx-US dataset was curated from multiple sources and consists of __150__ lung ultrasound videos and __12,943__ processed images of patients with COVID-19 infection, non-COVID-19 infection, normal cases, as well as patients with other lung diseases/conditions.
 The dataset was systematically processed and validated specifically for the purpose of building and evaluating artificial intelligence algorithms and models.

+**Update 04/07/2021:** COVIDx-US v1.2 is released.
+We added 41 new ultrasound videos.
+The dataset now comprises 150 ultrasound videos and 12,493 processed ultrasound images.
+In addition, three labelling metadata files were released (located under the _labels_ folder) to ease up formulation of data science problems built on COVIDx-US to binary, 3-class, and 4-class classification problems.
 **Update 04/01/2021:** COVIDx-US v1.1 is released.
 We added 16 new ultrasound videos.
 The dataset now comprises 109 ultrasound videos and 11,307 processed ultrasound images.
 **Update 03/18/2021:** For a detailed description of the COVIDx-US dataset, please see our [paper](https://arxiv.org/abs/2103.10003).
 **Update 03/17/2021:** COVIDx-US v1.0 is released.
 The dataset comprises 93 ultrasound videos and 10,774 processed ultrasound images.